Honeymoon (Lana Del Rey album): Background and recording

 During the album's recording process it was reported that producer Mark Ronson had collaborated with Del Rey for Honeymoon, but their writing sessions did not produce any material for the album.

-In December 2014, Del Rey stated to Grazia magazine that she wanted to introduce orchestrations with monumental choruses with a touch of subdued grudge for the album, during the recording sessions she played ten songs to Mark Ronson and stated that the album would be exploring a sound close to the golden age of jazz.
+In December 2014, Del Rey stated to Grazia magazine that she wanted to introduce orchestrations with monumental choruses with a touch of subdued grunge for the album, during the recording sessions she played ten songs to Mark Ronson and stated that the album would be exploring a sound close to the golden age of jazz.
 Besides working with Ronson, Del Rey also worked with Dan Heath and Rick Nowels, with the pair Del Rey began writing small pieces for independent films continuing to state that "Dan Heath and Rick Nowels are two of my dearest friends and producers and we are always up to something".
 Heath would eventually not feature on the album; however, Rick Nowels went on to co-produce and co-write each song with Del Rey.

 In January 2015, Del Rey confirmed the song "Music to Watch Boys To" which was initially intended to be the title for the whole album, she also revealed that she wrote it in a visual, noirish way saying "the title (of the song) lends itself to a visual of shadows of men passing by, this girl's eyes, her face.
 I can definitely see things".
 The same month, Del Rey stated she was aiming to record a few more songs to tie the project together.
 "High by the Beach" was recorded as one of the last tracks for the album.
-Its development started with its chorus, which was inspired by a period when Lana Del Rey frequently drove by the beach.
+Its development started with its chorus, which was inspired by frequent drives along a beach.